eHealthAfrica/aether-bootstrap/api-auth/service/README.md

       // use case: if the endpoint does not depend on any realm "route_path": "/my-service/public/",

+      // [optional] template to create an external url.
+Overrides default route_path.
+      // Creates a path dynamically based on the following variables using string substitution.
+      // {realm} is the realm name,
+      // {name} is the service name
+      // {url} is the endpoint url
+      "template_path": null, // "/{realm}/#{name}" -> /testing-realm/#public

       // [optional] (defaults to "false")
       // indicates if the route path will be used to build the url to execute the internal call
       // use case: if the endpoint does not depend on any realm